Guri i Kamjes

 Guri i Kamjes (lit.
 'Wealth Rock') is a natural monument located on the border between the highlands of Mokra and Gora, in eastern Albania.
+Situated in the vicinity of the Lipovë Pass, it is considered a notable tourist attraction in the region.

+Geology

 A rocky peak rising at an elevation of 1455 m, it is composed of conglomerates and molasse sandstones.

 The sandstone rocks have resisted erosion, resulting in a unique microrelief formation shaped by atmospheric agents such as rain, snow and wind.
 The peak appears like an island rising above its surrounding area and from afar, it resembles a large ship.